sarah-quinones/faer-rs/book/book.typ

 prefer to be laid out in SoA layout.

-Types that are not vectorizable may be in either one, but the AoS layout is typically easier to work with, in that scenario.
+Types that are not vectorizable may be in either one, but the AoS layout is typically easier to work with in that scenario.

 == `Entity` trait
 The `Entity` trait determines how a type prefers to be stored in memory,